ModelOriented/weles/python/README.md

 You can upload data alone of course.

 ```
-from weles import datasets
+from weles import dataset

-datasets.upload(data, 'name_of_the_data', 'short description of the dataset')
+dataset.upload(data, 'name_of_the_data', 'short description of the dataset')
 ```

 ## Getting data